WORLD'S LARGEST INFORMATION SOURCE FOR SPORTS DISPLAY ANTIQUES

 1880’s ERA DEFINED

 Since we know Reed and Barton starting selling these in 1887, we know the design predates their 1887 offering.
 To further establish the time this box was designed, we see the players are not wearing headgear.
 The head harness, which evolved into the helmet, came into use about the early 1890’s, so we again establish the scene to be pre 90’s.
 Since the players are wearing the football smocks, which were invented by L.P.
-Smock of Princeton in 1877, we can therefore narrow the time frame this box was designed down to a ten-year window, between 1877 and 1887.
+Smock of Princeton in 1877, we can therefore narrow the time frame this box was designed down to a ten-year window, between 1877 and 1887 when Reed and Barton began selling them.

 REED AND BARTON, AN INSTITUTION